-Various guidance documents have been developed for horticultural produce in Australia.
-Some of these documents place more emphasis on food safety practices than others.
+Guidance documents have been developed for horticultural produce in Australia, although the emphasis on food safety varies.
 The Guidelines for Fresh Produce Food Safety 2019 and Melon Food Safety Best Practice Guide do focus on food safety, including identifying and mitigating microbiological hazards.
 The Blueberry Code of Conduct and the Australian Strawberry Good Practice Guide 2018 focus more on the operational aspects of growing.

-An international document with significant emphasis on food safety practices is the Codex Code of Hygiene Practice for Fresh Fruits and Vegetables.
+An international document with significant emphasis on food safety practices is the Codex Code of Hygienic Practice for Fresh Fruits and Vegetables.
 It covers general hygienic practices from primary production to consumption of fresh fruits and vegetables.
 These documents are discussed in further detail below.